t-taniai/FSF_CVPR2017_Demo/readme.txt

 1) Results of our method as well as PRSM and OSF on Sintel dataset
 2) Ground truth binary motion segmentation mask.

+Note that "cave_2" and "sleeping_1" in Sintel are excluded from evaluations because camera parameters K are not constant (due to zooming) in those scenes.

 --------
 History :